 While it takes time for German Shepherds to warm up to strangers, with their owners, they’re gentle and loving.
 German Shepherds can have a particular soft spot for children.

 Every dog is different, of course, so some German Shepherds may be more affectionate than others.
-In a German Shepherd forum, one user mentioned having three of them.

 Do German Shepherds bond with one person?

-One other source suggests that German Shepherds are one-person dogs only if one person in the family takes care of them.
+German Shepherds are one-person dogs only if one person in the family takes care of them.
 If multiple people put in time training and exercising the dog, they may get close with more than one person.

 What are the ways German Shepherds show affection?

-Beyond being protective and wagging their tail, German Shepherds show affection in several other ways.
+Beyond being protective and wagging their tail, German Shepherds show affection in several ways.
 Here are signs of affection to look out for when you’re spending time with your pet.

 1. Following you